empathic-ai/flux/README.md

 # Bevy Builder

-Seamlessly design collections of entities (scenes, UI layouts, etc.).
+Seamlessly design collections of entities (scenes, UI layouts, etc.) using the builder pattern.